 Best Soft Ground

-When playing on softer pitches, especially during the winter months when you are more likely to be playing in the rain, you are going to want a pair of Soft Ground football boots.
+When playing on softer pitches, especially during the winter months when you are more likely to be playing in the rain, you are going to want a pair of Soft Ground football boots, with removable metal football boot studs.
 Check out the most popular pairs on the site below:

 Now standard on all Nike Elite level soft ground boots, anti-clog technology resists mud, meaning it struggles to stick to the bottom of your boot, improving your traction in difficult pitch conditions.
 Maybe Elite level players don't often need it, but on some of those dodgy Sunday morning pitches, this will be a gaming changer in you getting around the park.